 There is something therapeutic about sorting, organizing, and scrubbing.
 Bringing order to my physical surroundings offers me a measure of control when it feels like everything else in my life is falling apart at the seams.

 - My Grampa passed away.
-I very briefly wrote about that here.

 - My youngest child came out as being transgender.